Privacy Hub

 9.1 WHAT CAN I DO IF I WANT TO SEE MY PERSONAL DATA HELD BY EQUIFAX?

 You have a right to find out what personal data Equifax holds about you and for a copy of this information to be provided to you free of charge.
+The most relevant information Equifax holds about you is likely to be contained in your own Statutory Credit Report.

-View Statutory Credit Report On-line
+View Statutory Credit Report Online

 Request a paper copy of your Statutory Credit Report